 3. Don't buy too cheap

-This may sound silly, but if you buy super-cheap products, it may end up costing you more in the long run.
+This may sound silly, but if you buy super-cheap products, it may end up being a bigger house renovation cost for you in the long run.
 For example, if you buy cheap emulsion or gloss, you may end up having to buy twice as much, as one coat might not give good coverage.